 - How to use cake-decorating tools to create cake ornaments

 You have many options when choosing a frosting for your wedding cake.
 You can use one kind of frosting, or an assortment of frostings and fillings to create your cake.
 The following are examples of the most common frostings used on wedding cakes:

-- Royal icing.
 Royal icing consists of powdered sugar, egg whites and milk or water.
 This is a popular frosting for creating ornamentation, since it sets and hardens quickly.
-However, the egg whites make it nearly impossible to store and serve safely at room temperature.
+However the egg whites make it nearly impossible to store and serve safely at room temperature.
 You can use a meringue powder instead of egg whites if you are worried about food poisoning.
 Also, pasteurized eggs can be used instead of raw eggs, but they will still go bad over time.

 Building Your Cake

 The foundation of any wedding cake tier is a solid cake board.
 The cake board can be made of wood, heavy-duty cardboard, fiberboard or plastic.
 It must be sturdy enough to support the entire cake, but lightweight enough not to crush any tiers beneath.
 You can cover the board in food-safe paper or fondant and decorate the showing parts with flowers, colorful fruit or lace.
 Make sure to cover the whole board, since it will be unattractive if it peeks through.
 Follow these steps to assemble your cake: